Granada - The Moorish Jewel

 Of all the magnificent cities that permeate Spain, perhaps none is as simultaneously fascinating, diverse and historical as Granada.
 Expect an array of dreadlocked hippies, skinny-jean clad hipsters, religious finders, classical traditionalists and many more mixtures of grand personalities in the city.
 This is the world's renowned capital of tapas, so enjoy, as an order of cheerful drink gives you a small portion of food on the plate!

-We decided to to rent a 3 story house within 5 minutes walking distance from the Alhambra, surrounded by rural cave homes at the steep side of town.
-We decided to visit Granadafor a number of reasons: La Alhambra, General Life, the neighbouring districts of Albaicin & Sacromonte, the Cathedral, the southern hospitality and the tasty tapas (appetisers).
+There are cosy cave houses to rent within 5 minutes walking distance from the palace and fortress complex, Alhambra, surrounded by the fascinating Parc de l'Alhambra at the steep side of town.
+Most visitors to Granada go for a number of reasons: La Alhambra, General Life, the neighbouring districts of Albaicin and Sacromonte, the Cathedral, the southern hospitality and the tasty tapas (appetisers).
 For the adventurers and mountain lovers you can go skiing & trekking in the nearby Sierra Nevada.

 Thanks to its student population, Granada´s nightlife is vibrant and varied.
 Many students from all over Europe (mostly Erasmus), Asia, North Africa and the United States make up a third of the city´s population.
-Once in the city past 9 p.m.
-I recommend hitting the bars of Calle Elvira or, for a quieter outing, the traditional tea rooms of La Calle de Las Teterias.
+Once in the city past 9 p.m. we recommend hitting the bars on Calle Elvira or, for a quieter outing, the traditional tea rooms of La Calle de Las Teterias.

-All in all, our favourite day was walking through the old town of Albaicin, witnessing the beauty of the white town and its traditional artisans in their work shops and ending up eating at Arrayanes, hands down, the best Moroccan restaurant we have experienced outside of Morocco.
-We had the most delicious sweet chicken and vegetables couscous.
+All in all, a very popular itinerary is to walk through the old town of Albaicin, witnessing the beauty of the white town and its traditional artisans in their work shops.
+Be sure to eat at Arrayanes, hands down, the best North African restaurant in the area.
+Try the delicious sweet chicken b´stilla and vegetables couscous.
 Café 4 Gatos on Placeta Cruz Verde nº6 serves some great coffee in the area.